Got extra time in Taiwan’s capital city? Explore the rest of this fascinating East Asian country by tackling some of the best day trips from Taipei.

 While Yilan City has a handful of its own historical charms, most travellers will find the county’s less-obvious attractions even more compelling.
 If you’ve got Taiwanese food on the brain, don’t miss the region’s Luodong Night Market, one of the most famous night markets in Taiwan found in its namesake town.

-Other points of interest & things to do in Yilan County to look out for include relaxing Jiaoxi Hot Springs, whale-watching at Guishan Island, and the thousand-year-old trees at the Qilan Sacred Trees Garden.
+Other points of interest & things to do in Yilan County include relaxing at Jiaoxi Hot Springs, whale-watching at Guishan Island, and the thousand-year-old trees at the Qilan Sacred Trees Garden.

 Getting there